 People talk about organizations having a mission and vision incessantly - mostly for the wrong reasons.
 And, how organizations go about sharing them with all employees leaves much to be desired.
 Employees want to be part of something that is bigger than themselves.
 They want to feel that their employer has an overall direction in which their work and contribution fits and matters.

 So, articulate the mission and the vision and share them in a manner that will help employees integrate them.
 The only way to help employees internalize the mission, vision, strategies and goals is to hold a conversation with each employee.

 During the conversation, the employee identifies how his or her work can contribute to the achievement, how they need to grow and develop skills to better contribute, and how their work fits into the broader work of other employees.

 When organizations hold these conversations, magical partnerships ensue.
 Decisions are made correctly.
 Time is spent on contribution.

 Company operations should be transparent to employees: successes, failures, challenges, financial results, goals, prospects, customer interaction, benefits cost and review, competitive environment, industry prospects, financial outlook, and all other aspects of a company's operation should be shared transparently with employees.

 I'm sure that I will expand these values and beliefs over time and that they will continue to form the foundation, the underpinnings for the information you receive from this site.
-I'd love to hear yours.
-See the opportunity to contribute below.
 But, believe: successful companies operate out of a set of values, beliefs, and principles that set them apart from their competitors.
 In a successful, employee-dependent environment, these values, beliefs, and principles - rule.